google/generativemloncloud/README.md

 ### How To: Create and Deploy Model

+Now that we have a trained model saved on GCS, lets deploy it on Cloud ML!

 1.  cd into the data directory of the source code.
 2. Run create model script (if you don't know your job name, use the -l flag) \
     Example: